AWalderDev/BrewFind/README.md

 **Given** Breweries location search data is available
 **Given** User local/cloud database connection is available

-**When**  I navigate to the search tab, search for breweries with a set of parameters, select a brewery, and press the "I've been here" button
+**When**  I navigate to the search tab, search for breweries in cincinnati, then select "Streetside Brewing" and press the "I've been here" button

-**Then** when I navigate to the "Breweries You've Visited" page, the selected brewery will be listed
+**Then** when I navigate to the "Breweries You've Visited" page, "Streetside Brewing" will be listed